Initializing, please wait a moment

 Last reviewed 2026-05-06.
 Targeted at the moment a browser camera test page loads, the live preview area is dark or empty, and either a permission prompt is sitting in the address bar that you ignored, or one already-denied prompt has hidden itself.
 Routes the actual test action to Camera Test Online (in-browser via the MediaDevices.getUserMedia() Web API; no upload, no install).

-A browser camera test asks the operating system for live frames from a video device.
-Before the page can read any frame, the user agent (your browser) must run a permission check.
-Three end states are possible, and they look different on the page:
+A browser-side camera test asks the operating system for live video frames through the MediaDevices.getUserMedia() Web API.
+Before the page can paint a single frame in the preview area, the user agent (your browser) consults its per-origin permission store and decides whether to honor the request.
+Three end states are possible, each producing a different on-page result for the reader holding a dark preview:

 Knowing which of these three states you are in saves time.
 If a small icon appears in the address bar, you are in case (a) or (b); if there is no icon and the page says nothing, you are in case (c) and a single reload often fixes it.
 If the icon shows the camera-with-a-slash, you are in case (b) and the steps below switch the per-site permission back to Allow.